amrit779/face-swap/README.md

 This project swaps a face from a source image into one or more target videos using InsightFace for detection and identity embeddings, then optionally restores selected swapped frames with GFPGAN.

+Use this project only with consent and clear disclosure.
+See [Responsible Use](RESPONSIBLE_USE.md) before processing or sharing generated media.

 The current pipeline is tuned for Apple Silicon and includes:

 - CoreML-first ONNX Runtime execution when available